If you’re used to using manual settings and love SX-70, you’re bound to have thought at least once about getting a Polaroid with manual control.

 The MiNT SLR670 is the only option that gives near-complete control over the camera’s function.
 But with a price tag of around $1,000 USD is it worth purchasing?

-The MiNT SLR670 is an SX-70 camera that has been refurbished to give the user full exposure control.
-The camera feels almost new in the box but has just one flaw.
+The MiNT SLR670 is an SX-70 camera that has been refurbished and modified for shooting 600 film, and for full manual exposure control, making this the first ever professional-quality instant camera.
+The MiNT SLR-670 camera feels almost new in the box but has just one flaw.

 At the end of the day, the SLR670 by MiNT provides the single best shooting experience on the market.
 But it comes with the caveat that you’ll have to learn how to properly expose the Polaroid film, which will cost money and time.